ac001/FlightGear-AppEngine-Cloud/README.txt

 Most Wanted = Graphic Designer and any other mad ideas

-There's more notes in notes.pete.txt
+There's more dodgy documentation in HACKING.txt and pete's rambling in notes.pete.txt

+;-)